 Does protein powder make you poop?

-Protein powder can make you poop.
-It can even cause diarrhea.
-If you are sick of running to the bathroom after drinking a protein shake, do the following:
+Protein shakes and protein powder can make you poop.
+They can even cause diarrhea.
+If you are sick of running to the bathroom after drinking a protein shake, this article is for you.

 Here is a list of the most common food additives in protein powder: